 The two models have the same generation of Intel processors.
 We think that the 6 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 The Dell XPS 8910 has 4 RAM slots while the Dell Inspiron 3650 has only 2 slot(s).
-Of course this is not something to worry about.
-Just make sure you take it into consideration when planning how much RAM will your system be using.
+This is not something to worry about.
+Just make sure you take it into consideration when planning how much RAM you are going to use.

 The Dell XPS 8910 is using the faster 2133 MT/s RAM.
 The Dell Inspiron 3650 is slower by supporting RAM speeds of up to 1600 MT/s.
 Additionally, if you will be needing a lot of RAM, better go for the Dell XPS 8910 as it has the ability to run 64 GB of RAM.
 The Dell Inspiron 3650 can do a bit less at max 16 GB.
 Most of the times, this should be sufficient for the majority of users.

 In total the Dell XPS 8910 has 11 USB ports.
 The Dell Inspiron 3650 is inferior in this regard and packs 6 USB ports.
 In any case, if you miss USB ports, you can always purchase a USB hub.
 What is nice about the Dell XPS 8910, is that it has 2 USB 3.1 port(s) which allows transfer of up to 10Gb/s.
 Unfortunately, the Dell Inspiron 3650 has no such port, thus restricting your transfer speeds significantly.
 For people who want to use external drives on regular basis, this might be an issue.

 Unfortunately, only the Dell XPS 8910 has a DisplayPort.
 The Dell Inspiron 3650 does not have one?
 Don't worry though, nowadays video adapters are cheap and you can get almost any combination of conversion types.